Craig Jackson’s Garage Is Filled With Muscle Cars And Two Bugattis

 Top Speed260 MPH+

 Throughout the years, Craig Jackson has sold many of his personal cars in the Barrett-Jackson Auction after using them for a while.
-Here are the most amazing cars that Craig has sold -
+Take a look at the most amazing cars that Craig has sold from his collection.

 1997 Dodge Viper